 I am the Editorial copy chief at The Washington Post.
-I direct a staff of eight multiplatform editors; collectively, we edit, fact-check, headline, publish and promote some 50 articles daily.
-That material includes op-eds, columns, editorials, blog postings and letters to the editor.
+I direct a staff of seven multiplatform editors.
+Collectively, we edit, fact-check, headline, publish and promote some 40 articles daily, including op-eds, columns, editorials, blog postings and letters to the editor.

 I have been at The Post for more than 10 years, as a copy editor and an assignment editor in the National, Metro and Style departments.
 As national and foreign night editor, I played a major role in our coverage of the 2008 presidential campaign, especially through our groundbreaking campaign blog The Trail and on primary and national election nights.